 2. Grow herbs

 The cost of both fresh and dried herbs in the grocery store is too high, and most people just can’t afford them.
+That is why being self-sufficient is important.
 You don’t need to have a wide space backyard to grow an herb garden.
 You can grow herbs in small spaces or in pots and containers and they are very easy to grow.

 3. Grow perennial food plants